-Local station Radyo Natin Guimba reported that 15 farmers brought with them their emancipation patents and certificate of land transfer (EP, CLT) – documents issued to farmer-tenants who became beneficiaries of Marcos’s Presidential Decree (PD) 27, the martial law-era agrarian reform program.
+Local station Radyo Natin Guimba reported that 13 farmers brought with them their emancipation patents (EP) – documents issued to farmer-tenants who became beneficiaries of the government’s agrarian reform program.

-Despite being covered by PD 27, the group said, the former landlord, Romulo Sanggalang-Jimenez reclaimed the land, located in sitio (subvillage) Saranay, Baloc village.
-One of the farmers, Loida Soriano-Arana, said she has completed payment for the full amortization to the land long ago, but in spite of this, agrarian reform beneficiaries like her were forced out of their land in 2002, when the landlord employed armed men.
+Despite being covered by PD 27, the group said, the former landlord, Romulo Sanggalang took over the land, located in sitio (subvillage) Saranay, Baloc village.
+One of the farmers, Loida Soriano-Arana, said she has completed payment for the full amortization to the land long ago, but in spite of this, agrarian reform beneficiaries like her were forced out of their land in 2007, when the landlord employed armed men.

 On Oct.
 1 last year, in the nearby town of Nampicuan, also in Nueva Ecija, another group of farmers affiliated with AMGL-NE also asserted their right to till 98 hectares of idle land of the Hacienda Gallego.
 Some 200 farmers attempted to clear the land, which was overgrown with grasses and serve as grazing area for some 100 livestock.